LSSTDESC/sn_pipe/docs/sn_cosmology/sn_de.md

 <pre>

-Script to analyze SN prod
+Script to plot cosmology from SNe Ia

 Options:
   -h, --help            show this help message and exit